darrenleeyong/darrenleeyong/_posts/2017-12-07-mydesignprocess.markdown

 ![Stuff](/images/blog/01/research.jpg)

 Answering these questions will provide clarity and focus on the project as you will build your designs around the answers.
 If you don't have these questions guiding your work, you have to do more research so you will design something that **solves the problem**.
 If you do have answers to these questions, **DOCUMENT IT**.
 Share it with the rest of your team!
 Get them on the same page as you in the form of a persona or presentation.
 This enables your team to provide higher quality feedback and when they are working on building the product, the end goal (understood users' needs) are insiduously stuck in their minds.
+For instance, when I was redesigning the landing page for Arch Systems, I created a document for the business team to know the parameters of the redesign, i.e. who is our audience and the purpose of the website.

+*Setting up the scope of a project for Arch's landing page redesign.*
 ![Stuff](/images/blog/01/marketresearch4.png)

 I proceed to brainstorm on solutions to solve the pain points.
-No ideas (no matter how dumb) are discounted at this stage and just piled up before filtering down.
+No ideas are discounted at this stage and just piled up before filtering down.

 Once an approach to the problem is decided, a **visual** representation is then made (the idea/concept is stuck in your head and no one else can see it).
 Put it out on pen & paper (low-fidelity).
 Don't spend too much time on designing this.
 As long as you can communicate it, a simple sketch is worth a billion dollars.